BolleA7X/xmas-tree/README.md

 for the release (optimized) version.

-This will create a *xmas-tree.elf* file inside the *target/avr-atmega328p/debug* folder.
+This will create a *xmas-tree.elf* file inside the *target/avr-atmega328p/debug* or *target/avr-atmega328p/release* folder.

 To flash the program to the Arduino: